 The better the writer I became, the more I enjoyed writing.

 Become sociable.
 Speak to your colleagues.
 Speak to clients.
-Also, if you’re an engineer, you probably have engineering friends to speak with.
+Also, if you’re an engineer, you probably have engineer friends to speak with.

 This will force you to communicate technical ideas.
 Verbal skills will translate over to your writing.

-So, go speak with someone who speaks perfect English for several months.
-I bet your writing will improve.
+So, go speak with a technical person who speaks perfect English for several months.
+I bet your technical writing will improve.

-Most great communicators can write great.
-This is a great way to tackle technical writing from a different angle.
+Most great verbal communicators write great.
+Thus, this is a great way to tackle technical writing from a different angle.

 There are countless helpful online tools to use.